jwmortensen/jwmortensen.github.io/_posts/2015-08-06-mapping-spatial-data-in-mapbox.markdown

 ---
 layout: post
 title: "Mapping spatial data with R and Mapbox"
-date: 2015-04-30
+date: 2015-08-06
 categories: statistics
-tags: [featured, mapbox, qgis, mapping, R]
+tags: [mapbox, mapping, R]
 ---
 Although R has fairly advanced graphics capabilities, when it comes to mapping spatial data there are some alternatives that can produce much more detailed and visually appealing graphics.
-One such alternative is [Mapbox][1], a company committed to helping others easily create beautiful, detailed maps.
+One such alternative is [Mapbox](https://www.mapbox.com/ "Mapbox"), a company committed to helping others easily create beautiful, detailed maps.
 In this post I will show how to convert point data to a shapefile in R, and then demonstrate how to style and map it using Mapbox.